kotton21/autopotter/EnhancedVidgen.md

 gpt_assistant_id: null  # Will be populated after creation
 gpt_thread_id: null     # Will be populated after creation
 gpt_creation_prompt: "You are a creative AI assistant for 3D printing pottery content."
+always_create_new_thread: true  # Default to creating new threads
+intent_prompts: [
+  "Utilize the instagram insights and your knowledge of popular short form video formats to design 3 different draft videos using the content stored in my gcs bucket.
+Output the video intent, and the json2video config in json format.", "Produce a video demonstrating the technical aspects of 3D printed pottery", "Create engaging content about the creative design process behind the pottery" ]

 # JSON2Video Configuration
 json2video_api_key: "${JSON2VIDEO_API_KEY}"